padarate88/Diabetes-Risk-Assessment/README.md

 CV: 0.22

 Final recommendation:
-Based on the patient's data and clinical understanding of stress effects, it is plausible that psychological stress may be contributing to hyperglycemic episodes in this case.
-A lifestyle intervention or stress management plan may be beneficial.
+Based on the patient's glucose profile and established clinical evidence regarding the physiological impact of stress, it is plausible that psychological stress is contributing to the observed hyperglycemic episodes.
+Elevated stress levels can increase cortisol and other counter-regulatory hormones, which may impair insulin sensitivity and lead to sustained high blood glucose levels.
+In this context, implementing lifestyle interventions—such as structured physical activity, mindfulness-based stress reduction, or cognitive behavioral strategies—may help reduce glycemic variability and improve overall metabolic control.

 ```

 ---